wlads/reefpoints/source/posts/2013-12-22-lessons-learned-two-years-of-running-a-dockyard.md

 in Downtown Crossing.
 I always wanted an office there because of how centrally located it was.
 Thankfully Downtown Crossing ends up being much cheaper real-estate than many of the other places around Boston.
-(although this is arleady changing)
+(although this is already changing)

 We had some difficulty moving in.
-We were supposed to start the buildout in July of 2012.
+We were supposed to start the build-out in July of 2012.
 I was getting married in late August.
 The owner kept deflecting us, and deflecting.
 I went on my honeymoon and when I got back I asked him what the deal was.
-He said, "Ok, it's no longer an active crime scene so I can tell you what happened."
+He said, "OK, it's no longer an active crime scene so I can tell you what happened."

 It turns out that our office is a floor above a jewelery store.
 The floor in our office is concrete.
-Two guys broke down a side door to the vacant space, brough some mini-jackhammers and drilled a man-size hole into the store below.
+Two guys broke down a side door to the vacant space, brought some mini-jackhammers and drilled a man-size hole into the store below.
 They then repelled down with ropes and started to clean the place out.
 There were some silent alarms that were set off and they got busted.
 Exactly why it took them 2 months to clear the place to